How often should you replace your car brakes? For various vehicles, the general range of 30,000 to 70,000 miles is a good starting point.

 Consider the rhythm of your driving habits to strike the right chord with your brake pads and extend their lifespan.
 Here are some tips:

-- Keep a generous distance from the vehicle ahead to allow for gradual braking, which will reduce the wear and tear on your pads.
+- Keep a generous distance from the vehicle ahead to allow for gradual braking, which will reduce the wear and tear on your pads and help your vehicle slow down more smoothly.

 - Lighten your load to improve your brake system’s performance.
 Excess weight demands more energy to bring the vehicle to a stop.